-The student will first meet with the Student Services Coordinator, who will determine whether the change is necessary and/or is in the best interest of the student.
-If the Student Services Coordinator determines that the class may be changed, the student will receive a Schedule Change Form.
-All schedule changes must be made via this form.
-Parent signatures are required.
+The student will first meet with the Student Services Coordinator to determine if a change can occur.
+All changes must use the schedule change form and be signed by the Administration and parents.
 The deadline for schedule changes for full-year courses is the fifth day of the school year.
 The deadline for schedule changes for semester courses is the end of the fifth day of the semester.

-Students may drop a course through the second week of a course, but will be required to pay a processing fee.

-In rare cases, schedule changes for core academic classes may be necessary after the second week of a course and will only be considered due to extenuating circumstances.
-These changes must be approved by the parent, Student Services Coordinator, and the Principal.
+Students may drop a course through the second week of a course. \\Fee may be required Schedule changes for core academic classes may be necessary after the second week of a course and will only be considered due to extenuating circumstances.